bneil7/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+//
+    .forEach does not return a new array, and the return statement is optional.
+    .map returns a new array, and it is used for manipulating the data it passes back without altering the original array.
+    They both need to iterate through every item in the array when they run.
+//
 2. Explain the difference between a callback and a higher order function.
+//
+    A callback is a function that is passed into another function as an argument.
+    A higher-order function recieves other functions as parameters.
+    (Callbacks are passed in // HOFs receive)
+//
 3. What is closure?
+//
+    Closure is when a function has referene to a private variable.
+    Utilizing closure, an inner-function(nested) has access to variables from a higher level scope (outside of its function) even after said variable has been called.
+//
 4. Describe the four rules of the 'this' keyword.
+//
+    Principle 1: Window/Global Object Binding
+        // "this" refers to the console object when it is not preceeding a function or method.
+    Principle 2: Implicit Binding
+        // when "this" is used inside of a function, applied as a contextual pronoun that refers to said function.
+    Principle 3: New binding
+        // when "this" is used in the context of creating a new object with a constructor function.
+    Principle 4: Explicit binding
+        // .call .apply . bind are methods that are explicitly passed into functions with specific purposes that operate and invoke functions (except .bind) immediately when used.
+//
 5. Why do we need super() in an extended class?
+//
+    The super() function tells the child class what to inherit from its parent class.
+//

 ### Task 1 - Project Set up